istio/istio.io/content/docs/concepts/traffic-management/index.md

 while forwarding HTTP requests to the rule's corresponding request destination.
 The faults can be either delays or aborts.

-The following example introduces a 5 second delay in 10% of the requests to the "v1" version of the *ratings* microservice.
+The following example introduces a 5 second delay in 10% of the requests to the "v1" version of the *ratings* microservice:

 {{< text yaml >}}
 apiVersion: networking.istio.io/v1alpha3